Online Business Analytics Courses

 The Capstone Project is the peak intellectual learning experience for students in the Georgetown MSBA Program.
 The course is spread over two terms and applies the concepts, methods, and tools learned in the program to a challenging business analytics problem with a local, national, or global organization as the project sponsor.
 Student teams will put into practice the process of defining the organizational challenge, identifying and/or collecting necessary data, analyzing possible courses of action, and making a recommendation, culminating with a presentation to faculty and project sponsors.

-The program includes two five-day residencies, each one occurring over a long weekend.* The residencies are designed to enhance learning on complex topics while giving you ample opportunities to network and form a deeper connection with faculty, students, and key administrators in the program.
+The program includes two, seven-day residencies, each one occurring occurring over a week (Sunday through Saturday).
+The residencies are designed to enhance learning on complex topics while giving you ample opportunities to network and form a deeper connection with faculty, students, and key administrators in the program.
 The first residency will introduce the program, the curriculum, its technology, the resources available to students, and two intensive courses.
 The second residency mid-way through the curriculum will include professional development activities in addition to two courses and an introduction to the Capstone Project and the sponsors.

 *Please note, the MSBA program is following Georgetown University’s COVID-19 protocols, which also consider the requirements that the District of Columbia sets forth.
 While there may be some changes to the delivery format for the residency, students can expect an exceptional learning experience and dedication to connecting with peers and faculty.